israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 #### Bitwise Logical Operators

  Conceptually, the bitwise logical operators work as follows:
  - The operands are converted to 32-bit integers and expressed by a series of bits (zeroes and ones).
+Numbers with more than 32 bits get their most significant bits discarded.

 ##### Bitwise AND ( & )